 - Rapid detection of biological agents involved in biodeterioration.

-Since the Society’s inception we have held 16 triennial symposia, the most recent being IBBS-16 in Lodz, Poland where the main topics were biofilms, biofouling and microbially induced corrosion to bioremediation, biotransformation, biodeterioration prevention and biodiversity and state of the art techniques to study function and diversity of microorganisms involved in these processes.
-IBBS-17 will be held in Manchester, UK in 2017 with a diverse and interesting programme.
+Since the Society’s inception we have held 17 triennial symposia, the most recent being IBBS-17 in Manchester, UK where the main topics were anti-adhesive and antimicrobial surfaces, biocides, biocorrosion, biodeterioration and biodegradation, biofilms and biofilm control, cultural heritage, constructional materials, decontamination, emerging topics, fuels, pharmaceuticals, modern investigative methods, young scientists’ short papers and state of the art techniques to study function and diversity of microorganisms involved in these processes.
+IBBS-18 will be held in from September 8th -10th, 2020 at Montana State University (MSU), Bozeman, Montana USA with a similarly diverse and interesting programme.

 Membership is open to anyone with a scientific, technical, practical or commercial interest in these fields.
 A full history of IBBS is given here.